micha2el/fritz-dect/README.md

 1 6     * * *   root    /usr/local/bin/dect/dect-cron.sh -d
 1 6     1 * *   root    /usr/local/bin/dect/dect-cron.sh -m
 ```

+## Testing ##
+To test your configuration you can execute `.\dect-data-retrieval.sh debug` and you will see some output.

 ## Thanks
 Thanks to AVM for creating such amazing products.
 These scripts were created using their documentation.